akifuji/academic-kickstart/content/en/home/accomplishments.md

   description = ""

 [[item]]
-  organization = "The Foundation for the Fusion of Science and Technology"
+  organization = "Foundation for the Fusion of Science and Technology"
   # organization_url =
   title = "Research Grant (for research on simulation and gaming using advanced and creative methods) 2019"
   # amount: 225,000 JPY